Weighted Sobolev space theory for the heat equation and the time-fractional heat equation in non-smooth domains

-\begin{remark} The Aikawa dimemsion is equivalent to the Assouad dimension, which defined in terms of a covering property (see \cite[Theorem 1.1]{LT}).
-For any $E\subset \bR^d$, the inequality $\dim_{\cH}(E)\leq \dim_{\cA}(E)$ holds, and the equality does not hold in general (see \cite[Section 2.2]{lehr}).
-However, if $E$ is Alfors regular, for example, if $E$ is a smooth manifold or has the self-similar property such as Cantor set or Koch snowflake set, then $\dim_{\cH}(E)$ equals $\dim_{\cA}(E)$; see \cite[Lemma 2.1]{lehr} and \cite[Theorem 4.14]{Mattila}. \end{remark}
+\begin{remark} The Aikawa dimension is equivalent to the Assouad dimension, which is defined in terms of a covering property (see \cite[Theorem 1.1]{LT}).
+For any $E\subset \bR^d$, the inequality $\dim_{\cH}(E)\leq \dim_{\cA}(E)$ holds, and the equality need not hold in general (see \cite[Section 2.2]{lehr}).
+However, if $E$ is Ahlfors regular, for example, if $E$ is a smooth manifold or has a self-similar structure such as the Cantor set or the Koch snowflake, then $\dim_{\cH}(E)=\dim_{\cA}(E)$; see \cite[Lemma 2.1]{lehr} and \cite[Theorem 4.14]{Mattila}. \end{remark}